 - > In-date

 - > Labelled

-- > Provided in the original container, as dispensed by the pharmacist, and include instructions for administration, dosage and storage
+- > Provided in the original container, as dispensed by the pharmacist, and include the pupil's name, instructions for administration, dosage and storage

 The school will accept insulin that is inside an insulin pen or pump rather than its original container, but it must be in date.
 It is good practice to provide two (in date) adrenaline auto-injectors.